bbauska/LFS171x/README.md

 And what I hope is that, through these processes, they can rest assured that, when they pick up Hyperledger, anything, right, that anything will be software that they can trust.

 <h3>Open Standards</h3>
-"Only an Open Source, collaborative software development approach can ensure the transparency, longevity, interoperability and support required to bring blockchain technologies forward to mainstream commercial adoption.
+"Only an Open-Source, collaborative software development approach can ensure the transparency, longevity, interoperability and support required to bring blockchain technologies forward to mainstream commercial adoption.
 That is what Hyperledger is about - communities of software developers building blockchain frameworks and platforms".

 *   hyperledger.org
     As we learned in Chapter 1: "Discovering Blockchain Technologies", the non-availability of standards in distributed ledger technologies is one of the major hurdles in scaling them.
 One of Hyperledger's key goals is to facilitate the process of standards formation, not by promoting its own distributed ledger(s), but by providing a space for a variety of standards to co-exist simultaneously: